BjRo/bjro.github.io/_posts/2018-11-23-on-agile-codebases.md

 I've participated in efforts to deliver software for more than 15 years now.
 The first five using the good old waterfall approach with infrequent, big releases; the last 10 years in teams that followed one of the flavors of the agile method.

 Some of the teams I was working on were using `Scrum`.
 Others used `Kanban`.
 Some used a mixture of both.
 The worst application of the agile method I encountered in the last 10 years (and sadly the most prominent one) is what I would generally describe as `Agile without a soul`, or as Martin Fowler calls it [faux-agile](https://martinfowler.com/articles/agile-aus-2018.html).
 You know, the version that heavily focuses on the prescriptive process portions.
-Which sometimes has teams whose members don't meet on eye level because the Product Owner actually turns out to be a manager in disguise, othertimes has developers that don't care at all about business outcomes but celebrate technical discussions about `KISS`, `DRY` and friends to the death, often in places where it doesn't really matter.
+Which sometimes has teams whose members don't meet on eye level because the Product Owner actually turns out to be a manager in disguise, other times has developers that don't care at all about business outcomes but celebrate technical discussions about `KISS`, `DRY` and friends to the death, often in places where it doesn't really matter.

 > To be fair, I've been guilty of those discussions in the past as well :)